v3-debug/minimal-mistakes/_posts/2017-12-16-htb-nineveh.md

 ```console
 root@EdgeOfNight:~# nmap -Pn --host-timeout 201 --max-retries 0 -p 571,290,911 10.10.10.43 && ssh -i sshkey.key amrois@10.10.10.43
 ```
-> Note: If you get an error saying "the .key file is unprotected", simply chmod it to 600
+> If you get an error saying that the ".key file is unprotected", simply chmod it to 600

 After authenticating You can get the user flag and use the same `chkrootkit` escalation method as before!